lapsumchan/MR2-cML-SuSiE/README.md

 sample.sizes <- readRDS("metdn.RDS")
 ```

 With the above four `R` objects (`exposure.ids`, `outcome.id1`, `outcome.id2` and `sample.sizes`), we are ready to run step 1 of MR2-cML-SuSiE.
-The function is designed such that it can be run by trait, and each run would subsequently provides a vector of *p*-values for all 249 metabolite exposures for a given trait:
+The function is designed such that it can be run by trait, and each run would subsequently provide a vector of *p*-values for all 249 metabolite exposures for a given trait:

 ```
 step1.res1 <- mv.cml.susie.step1(exposure.ids, outcome.id1, sample.sizes)